GasaGentille/Akan-Name/README.md

 ## Technologies Used
-this protifolio was created using HTML and stylesheet(css)
+AKAN NAME web application was created using HTML ,stylesheet(css) and javascript
 ## Support and contact details
 contact me for more info (+250) 787412101
 ### License